itwarilal/so-hack/PITCHME.md

 ## What?
 (What problem are you solving?)

+- Slack is team oriented, generic channels have too many people
+- Confluence is static and despite best intentions, becomes out of date rapidly.

 ---

 ## Why?
 (Why does it matter to Sonos?)

-- Hard to find right answer
-  - Mulitple confluence pages, outdated pages, etc
 - Difficult to find right person to get answer
-  - Slack is team oriented, generic channels have too many people
 - Waste time & resources

 ---

 ## What?
 (What is the solution you’ve built?)

----

-## How?
-(How did you build it and what challenges did you face?)
+- A StackOverflow-like solution that makes querying the companies' knowledge more efficient and interactive.
 - Find right expert to get answer
 - Easy search - see if your question is already solved
 - Find up-to date information on problem

 ---

+## How?
+(How did you build it and what challenges did you face?)

+- Getting integrations hooked up.
+(Slack, SSO)

+---

 ### What?
 (What challenges remain, and what next steps are needed to implement your hack for real?)

+- Integrations (Slack, SSO)
+- Adoption and participation.

 ---